-Malaysian GP: Red Bull one-two after Hamilton's engine blows up
+Red Bull 1-2 after Hamilton's engine blows up

 "We have done nothing against him.
 We have people working for him, we are proud of him and these things happen," added the former F1 legend.

-Next weekend's Japanese GP at Suzuka will give Hamilton an early chance to claw back some points, but Mercedes faces a renewed challenge from Red Bull, which has pulled clear of Ferrari in the battle for second place in the Constructors' title with its maximum in Kuala Lumpur.
+Next weekend's Japanese GP at Suzuka will give Hamilton an early chance to claw back some points, but Mercedes faces a renewed challenge from Red Bull, which has pulled clear of Ferrari in the battle for second place in the constructors' title with its maximum in Kuala Lumpur.

 For Ricciardo it was deserved consolation for earlier near misses this season in Monaco and the previous round in Singapore, where he pushed Rosberg all the way.